 This tells you if Object Caching and Redis are enabled.

-If you receive an error similar to the following, you'll need to move the
+If you receive an error message similar to the example below, you'll need to move

 This check lists all your enabled plugins and alerts you when they need to be updated.
 It also checks for any vulnerabilities.